29 October 2025

 07 May 2023

-Speed is the key to the Third Evolution
+Speed is key to the Third Evolution

 On 14 May 1610, at 16h, Ravaillac assassinated Henri IV, King of France, in the rue de la Ferronerie in Paris.
 The historian Michel Cassan studied the town archives of 240 French towns.
 He found that the towns along the postal network set up by Sully received this important piece of information on the same day.
 By 21 May, all the towns in France had received the news (7 days later).
 On Wednesday 8 September, the news of the King's death reached Mexico via Spain, more than 3 months later.